yamada-lab/GastrectomyGC_Microbiome/README.md

 ### HUMAnN2

 Custom scripts for runing in SGE system:  `HUMAnN2_pipeline.sh`.
-For runing the scripts you need to specify
 The format of the high quality reads should be `Sample_ID.samenames.fastq` or `Sample_ID.samenames.fastq.gz`
 * `$1` : Sample ID
 * `$2` : directory for the output